Approved: Council 7 April 1997 (Resolution 97/2/21)

 The complainant determines what action will be taken, and may withdraw the grievance or discontinue the process at any time.

-11.1 In the first instance, a person seeking information on an issue that may constitute unlawful discrimination/sexual harassment/workplace bullying should obtain advice from an equity contact, their manager, their local human resources coordinator or a human resources consultant in the Human Resources Unit.
+11.1 In the first instance, a person seeking information on an issue that may constitute unlawful discrimination/sexual harassment/workplace bullying should obtain advice from an equity contact, their manager, their local human resources manager or a human resources consultant in the People, Talent and Culuture Unit.

 11.2 The intent of Stage 1 is to provide the complainant with the advice and knowledge necessary to deal with the situation personally.
 The complainant should be advised that the following actions will only be pursued if it is appropriate in the circumstances and if the person seeking advice agrees and feels confident to undertake such actions.
 Actions that can be taken by the complainant may include